zim10/VW-used-car-analysis/README.md

 4. Data Exploration using plots and graphs: visualize each feature (Categorical and Numerical) using barplot, Scatterplot, Histogram, Distribution plot, ECDF, box plot and Violin plot, correlation plot
 # Machine learning model
 1. Linear regression

+this is the initial step for data analyis and applying machine leanring algorithm